In Latest Bid to Lord Over Flies, One Man Tries Salting Them Away

 Lorenzo created a BUG-A-SALT video telling the story of his journey.

-The BUG-A-SALT pre-sale launched on Indiegogo.com crowd-funding site.
+On July 5th, 2012 the BUG-A-SALT pre-sale launched on Indigogo.com crowd-funding site.

 The BUG-A-SALT video posted on YouTube and quickly went viral attracting press, bloggers and customers worldwide.

 The Wall Street Journal ran a front page article featuring the BUG-A-SALT and Lorenzo.

 By the end of 2012, Lorenzo took orders for over 20,000 units and raised over $577,000 via presales.

 Since its launch, BUG-A-SALT has sold over 5 million units.